Lovinity/wwsu/README.md

 #### Response 200

         [
+            {
+                "createdAt": "2018-05-15T22:31:34.381Z",
+                "updatedAt": "2018-05-15T22:31:34.381Z",
+                "ID": 1,
+				"login": "george-carlin", // Username from OpenProject
-            "George Carlin": { // Full name of the director as key "position": "General Manager", // Director's occupation with WWSU "present": false, // False = clocked out, True = clocked in "since": "2018-04-30T19:51:16.000Z" // Time at which present last changed },
+				"name": "George Carlin", // Full name of the director "admin": true, // True if this is a super director / admin "position": "Seven Dirty Words Manager", // The director's position with WWSU "present": false, // True if the director is currently clocked in to WWSU "since": "2018-05-15T22:31:34.381Z" // ISO stamp indicating when the director last clocked in or clocked out },
             ...
         ]
 #### Response 404
 ## Discipline [/discipline]
 The discipline endpoints regard moderation for public clients (website and app users).